Top 10 Cycling Muscle Recovery Tips from Professional Racers

 Cycling Recovery

-While it’s easy to think of the workouts are what makes us stronger, it’s technically the recovery that makes us come back as stronger athletes.
+While it’s easy to think that the workouts are what makes us stronger, it’s technically the recovery process that makes us come back as stronger athletes.

-The hard sessions and big miles break the body down, and then when we rest or recover, our body compensates for that work, and we come back with more strength and power.
+The hard sessions and big miles break the body down, and then when we rest and recover, our body compensates for that work, and we come back with more strength and power.

 What is Cycling Recovery?

-If you’ve read our Complete Recovery Guide, you’re probably familiar with the cycling recovery tips, tricks, and recovery tools that we use.
+In this article we want to highlight cycling recovery tips, tricks, and recovery tools that professional riders, and us amateur cyclists, can use.
 But what actually is cycling recovery?

 What to do during a recovery week is covered in more detail in more detail in the linked article.
 It will show you what to do, when to do, and how to distinguish small nuances like the difference between a rest week and a taper week.